Easy Sugar Free Keto Chocolate Protein Cake: fa-bu-lous and 2.8g carbs per slice.

 Crème anglaise was my choice of filling.
 Easy, quick to make and fail-proof.
 So that’s what I did.
 Unfortunately, when I tried to slice my cake horizontally, it fell apart.
 None the less, the crème anglaise went in and the final result was surprisingly good.
 Actually, not just good, my Easy Sugar Free Keto Chocolate Protein Cake was great!

 Since then I have baked this cake as two halves every time.
-Much easier to stack two cakes than to try and create layers out of a not-so-risen one, right?
+Much easier to stack two cakes than to try and create layers out of a not-well-risen one, right?

 - Calories: 393